 Examples, Simio in use

 Simio offers many innovative features for analyzing your simulation results.
 You can define experiments with multiple scenarios and have them run automatically in parallel on a multi-core processor.
-Simio uses powerful analytics capabilities, including optimization add-ons to automatically compare the scenarios.
+Simio uses powerful analytics capabilities, including optimization adds-on to automatically compare the scenarios.

 To evaluate a simulation model it is necessary to run many scenarios and for every scenario to run multiple replications.
 It is common to define 1000 simulation runs for an experiment.